cloudmesh/classes/docs/source/i524/technologies.rst

 235. Google Bigtable

-     Google Bigtable is a NoSQL database service, built upon several Google technologies, including Google File System, Chubby Lock Service, and SSTable.
-Designed for Big Data, Bigtable provides high performance and low latency and scales to hundreds of petabytes.  :cite:`www-cloudbigtable` Bigtable powers many core
+     Google Bigtable is a NoSQL database service, built upon several Google technologies, including Google File System, Chubby Lock Service, and SSTable. :cite:`www-cloudbigtable`  Designed for Big Data, Bigtable provides high performance and low latency and scales to hundreds of petabytes. :cite:`www-cloudbigtable` Bigtable powers many core
      Google products, such as Search, Analytics, Maps, Earth, Gmail, and YouTube. :cite:`www-wikibigtable` Since May 6, 2015, a version of Bigtable has been available to the public.
-Bigtable also drives Google Cloud Datastore :cite:`www-wikibigtable` and Spanner, a distributed NewSQL also developed by Google. :cite:`www-wikispanner`
+Bigtable also drives Google Cloud Datastore :cite:`www-wikibigtable` and Spanner, a distributed NewSQL database also developed by Google. :cite:`www-wikispanner`

 236. LevelDB